-Intuitively, the implementation of our simple algorithm presented in the previous section would be always feasible if the number of wavelengths W and the number of ports p are large and the current logical topology $G_1$ has only a small number of lightpaths established at each node (except possibly for a few nodes).
-In this section, we argue that the choice of a survivable embedding of any given logical topology is important when considering a survivable reconfiguration.
+Intuitively, the implementation of our simple approach presented in the previous section would be always feasible if the number of wavelengths W and the number of ports p are large and the current logical topology G_1 has only a small number of lightpaths established at each node (except possibly for a few nodes).
 The following discussion exhibits a construction of a bad (yet survivable) embedding of a logical topology that would make its reconfiguration to other logical topology difficult.

-Let n denote the number of nodes in a ring physical network R, and W = n - k + 1 (where W is an arbitrary integer in $1 \leq W \leq n$ ) denote the number of wavelengths supported by each link in R. It is assumed that the number of ports p available at each node is equal to 2W.
+Let n denote the number of nodes in a ring physical network R, and W = n - k + 1, for any $k, 1 \le k \le n$, (where W is an arbitrary integer in $1 \le W \le n$) denote the number of wavelengths supported by each link in R. It is assumed that the number of ports p available at each node is equal to 2W.
 Hence, the wavelength (not the port) availability is a major constraint to be considered in the establishment of a new lightpath.
 Figure 7 shows a survivable embedding of a logical topology G over a ring.
-The set of logical links in G is given as $\{(n, i), (i, n-k) \mid 1 \leq i \leq n-k-1\} \cup \{(j, j+1) \mid n-k \leq j \leq n-1\}$ , and the route of each lightpath corresponding to each logical link is as shown in Figure 7.
-Note that the number of lightpaths established in each node, except for nodes n and n-k, is only 2.
-However, each link between n and n-k in the counter-clockwise direction has fully utilized its available wavelengths (i.e., n - k + 1).
-Therefore, implementing our simple algorithm discussed in Section IV would be impossible.
+The set of logical links in G is given as $\{(n, i), (i, n - k) \mid 1 \le i \le n - k - 1\}$

+$\cup \{(j, j + 1) \mid n - k \leq j \leq n - 1\}$, and the route of each lightpath corresponding to each logical link is as shown in Figure 7.
+Note that the number of lightpaths established in each node, except for nodes n and n - k, is only 2.
+However, each link between n and n - k in the counter-clockwise direction has fully utilized its available wavelengths (i.e., n - k + 1).
+Therefore, implementing our simple algorithm suggested in Section 4 would be impossible.

-Figure 7: W = n - k + 1.
+Figure 7.
+W = n - k + 1.